What is the Weather Like in Fiji in March?

 Hours of Sun in March

-You’ll still have plenty of time to soak up the sun in March with an average at 5 hours of bright sunshine each day.
+You’ll still have plenty of time to soak up the sun in March with an average of 5 hours of bright sunshine each day.
 Daylight hours average of 12 daylight hours.

 UV Levels During March